e2tha-e/template-engine-comparison/README.md

   };
 };
 ```

-The main difference between the imperative and functional code examples is that
-the imperative code employs a for-loop to iteratively invoke
-`paramsApplyToParseObj()`, whereas the functional code invokes
-`Array.prototype.reduce()` to do so.

 Given that imperative and functional Feplet are equivalent in performance, and
 that functional is more verbose than imperative, why choose functional over